Make-School-Courses/Syllabus-Template/README.md

 - [Project Template - Use to build your own project spec](https://docs.google.com/document/d/1j4ualsYjrd-7ePdyP3KU03xrpg41k1AoSU0YKkx9_I8/edit?usp=sharing)
     -   [Sample Project Rubric](Sample_Rubric.md)

-### Final Exam

--  **Passing the exam is a requirement for passing the class.**
-- You will have 2 hours to complete this exam - it will be in class using paper and pencil, or a format of the instructor's choosing
-- There are no retakes of the exam.
-- If you have a disability that needs an accommodation such as extended time or a different format, please take advantage of our [accommodations program](make.sc/disability-policy).

 ## Evaluation
 **[MAKE SPECIFIC TO YOUR COURSE SO IT IS SUPER CLEAR]** To pass this course you must meet the following requirements: